 If this label was printed by the box retailer you might consider that the wording ‘printed in oil colours by BAXTER the PATENTEE’ is an overly positive acknowledgement, so was the label printed by Baxter himself?
-If it was, it does show a distinct similarity to the gilt printed music cover for Paul & Virginie Waltz which I feel Baxter would have also printed.
+If it was, it does show a distinct similarity to the gilt printed music cover for Paul & Virginie Waltz which I feel Baxter could have also printed.

 Some years ago I managed to acquire a very nice complete box containing 3 needleboxes with Baxter prints on the lids.
 These are hard to come by and eagerly sought after by collectors of Baxter prints as well as collectors of sewing accessories.
 From 1850 onwards Baxter produced a number of sets specifically for the needlebox manufactures to adorn their boxes.